GeorgeHernandez/GeorgeHernandez/README.md

 [APA style](https://en.wikipedia.org/wiki/APA_style) for citations and references.

 `zEnd` as a header for miscellaneous items.
-I pronounce it like /the end/ but as /zee end/.
+I pronounce as /zee end/ because it's a play on "the end".
 It's a convention from sorting a spreadsheet by type and I want to `zEnd` to be the last type.
+Nearing the end is often an achievement to be celebrated.

 %%[[Templates]]%%